The best presentations are conversations

 Two men and a woman in ameeting

-Every great presentation starts with a question which leads the dialogue.
+The best presentations are conversations and every great presentation starts with a question which leads the dialogue.

 What’s so important that you’ve chosen to call this group of busy people together?